Ankita Bhakat: Career

 At the World Youth Archery Championships, Bhakat competed in the recurve junior mixed team event with her partner Jemson Singh Ningthoujam, and together they were seeded ninth.
 The pair won the gold medal after defeating the Russian team 6–2 in the final, thus giving India its fourth overall world youth championships title and its first since Deepika Kumari won it in 2009 and 2011.
 They had defeated the top-seeded Korean team 5–4 in the quarter-final and the Ukrainian team 6–0 in the semi-final, respectively, en route to the final.

 In April 2018, Bhakat competed at the 2018 Archery World Cup held from 23 to 29 April in Shanghai, China in the women's individual, women's team and the mixed team recurve events.
 In the individual recurve event, she was seeded eighth, after having scored 665 out of 720 points in the qualifications round.
 She defeated compatriot Bombayla Devi Laishram 6–4 in the third round, but lost 4–6 to China's An Qixuan in the fourth round.
 She teamed up with Promila Daimary and Deepika Kumara in the women's team event and with Atanu Das in the mixed team event, reaching the quarter-finals of both events before losing 1–5 and 4–5 to the Chinese and United States teams respectively.

 Subsequently, in May 2018, Bhakat competed in the women's individual and women's recurve team events at the 2018 Archery World Cup – Stage 2 held in Antalya, Turkey.
 In the latter event, she teamed up with Promila Daimary and Deepika Kumari, and eventually reached the semi-finals by defeating the French and the Russian teams 5–3 and 5–1 in the second round and quarter-finals, respectively.
 In the semi-final, however, the Indian team lost 2–6 to the South Korean team.
 Subsequently, they faced Chinese Taipei in the bronze medal match, losing 2–6.

+2024 Summer Olympics

+Bhakat made her first Olympic appearance in the 2024 Summer Olympics in Paris.
+She lost 4-6 to Poland's Wioleta Myszor in the Women's Individual 1/32 Elimination Round.
+Bhakat advanced to the quarterfinals in the Women's Team, along with Bhajan Kaur and Deepika Kumari.
+However, the team lost to the Netherlands' team 0-6.
+Bhakat made history, with Dhiraj Bommadevara by competing in India's first-ever Olympic medal in archery in the Mixed Team Bronze Medal Match, but lost 2-6 to the United States of America's team.